 This flower-bearing plant is mainly found in outdoor gardens.
 Pets who consume it usually immediately experience abdominal pains.
 It can affect the functioning of their heart and cause fatal nervous issues.
 Even just a slight nibble (at least 0.2% of their body weight) on the plants can lead to disastrous results.

 In the most severe cases, they may even end up experiencing liver failure, a coma, or dying.
-So, any pet owners who recently saw their dogs eat or become poisoned by azaleas should
+So, any pet owners who recently saw their dogs eat or become poisoned by azaleas should contact their vet!

 Treatment of Azalea Poisoning in Dogs